 10 Principles of the New Nordic Diet

 No matter where you live, these guidelines from the Nordic diet are smart tips for healthy eating.
+They'll translate easily into your own experience.

 If you're familiar with the Mediterranean diet -- or with Michael Pollan's advice ("Eat food.
 Not too much.
 Mostly plants."), then these principles of the Nordic diet won't come as a shock.
 They're universal, and simple enough to translate easily into your own experience.